top of page

 Queen Clytemnestra's world shatters when Agamemnon, a rival to the throne of Mycenae, storms her palace, destroys her family and claims not only the throne but Clytemnestra herself.

-Tormented by her loss, she vows to do all she can to protect the children born from her unhappy marriage to Agamemnon.
+Tormented by her loss, she vows to do whatever it takes to protect the children born from her unhappy marriage to Agamemnon.
 But when her husband casts his ruthless gaze towards the wealthy citadel of Troy, his ambitions threaten, once more, to destroy the family Clytemnestra loves.

 From one of Greek mythology's most reviled characters—a woman who challenged the absolute power of men—comes this fiery tale of power, family rivalry and a mother's burning love.